 Hiatal Hernia Diagnosis and Treatment

-There are a number of procedures that can be administered to uncover the cause of heartburn or abdominal pain.
-These tests will be able to determine if a patient is indeed suffering from hiatal hernia or another condition.
+Several procedures can be administered to uncover the cause of heartburn or abdominal pain.
+These tests will determine if a patient is indeed suffering from a hiatal hernia or another condition.
 Examples are:

 - X-ray of the upper digestive system